 - Establishing three new bio-based integrated value chains involving a range of different stakeholders including farmers, SMEs and the consumer.

-- Demonstrating six four new prototype consumer products based on second-generation lactic acid and consumer products.
+- Demonstrating at least four new prototype consumer products based on second-generation lactic acid and consumer products.
 These products will be home and personal care products such as liquid laundry detergents, shampoos, body washes and hand soaps as well as potentially cosmetics applications.